 When the basic tracks are all set, tracks are overdubbed and/or replaced as needed and textural layers, percussion and effects are added to create a cool vibe unique to the recording.
 I want my productions to sound like humans played and recorded it, not computers.

-Mixing is crucial to my sound and every song I mix typically takes 2 full days (hence why I do not work per-hour).
-I mix with a focus on a human, room-sounding vibe: loud guitars, a strong bass/kick connection, and a big ambient drum-room sound with lots of natural-sounding reverb and favoring echo/delay on vocals over reverb.
+Mixing is crucial to the music I produce -- I like to create a heavy vibe and mix for powerful impact -- loud guitars, a strong bass/kick connection, and a big ambient drum-room sound with lots of natural-sounding reverb and favoring echo/delay on vocals and guitar over reverb.
 Everything needs to sound natural -- but it should sound like a record, not just a live performance.

 This intricate, time-tested process of combining all of these elements conveys an emotional response that has been largely lost through ultra-clean, overly-quantized digital recordings mixed in-the-box.
 This, to me, is both tragic and worthy of investing my time and energy to keep alive.
 I don't care how many Neumanns or how much gear you have.
 Having lots of gear does not mean an engineer knows how to place microphones, or that a mixer is going to spend time mixing.

 Furthermore, I mix in the analog domain.
-Although there is a debate of sorts as to whether analog summing does anything, you would have a tough time winning any kind of debate with me as to whether or not mixing through $20,000 worth of transformers and analogue gain "does anything."
+Although there is a debate of sorts as to whether analog summing does anything, you would have a tough time winning any kind of debate with me as to whether or not mixing through my system "does anything."
 I think that anyone who mixed through my rig would realize how important it is to the overall sound.
 It's easy to think it is not necessary because digital recording sounds so good these days (and it really does)... but, I mix analog... and I always will.

 There is a prominent drum-room sound woven throughout all of my favorite albums; undeniably an aspect of why they are great and have connected with so many people.

 The produced, yet natural sound of these recordings supports the music by giving the bands and their music a human identity... a visceral sound which connects the music to the listener.